Tomahawk2191/NUConnect-3200/database-files/README.md

 Database: Stores all project data using [MySQL].

 Dependencies: Python, MySQL, Docker, Flask, Streamlit, Streamlit_Extras, Logging.

+Starting the Containers:

+Build the docker containers using [docker compose build].

+Use [docker-compose up] to restart the application containers.

+Open Datagrip for MySQL and run the SQL file on port [3200].

 Workflow:
 Describe the main flow of the application from user interaction to database operations.